ScriptOni/ProjectPeculiar/PeculiarProjectHelper(CommandLine)/README.md

-This program is experimental and for education purpose.
+This program is used for experimental and education purpose.